google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ## Change connection shapes

-In this step you will define and use new shapes for previous/next connections and input/output connections.
+This step will define and use new shapes for previous/next connections and input/output connections.
 This takes three steps:
 1. Define new shape objects.
 1. Override `init()` to store the new shape objects.
 1. Override `shapeFor(connection)` to return the new objects.